Reds vs. Brewers Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 59 hits with 15 doubles, two triples, eight home runs, 21 walks and 28 RBI.
-He's also stolen one base.
+- Spencer Steer has 15 doubles, two triples, eight home runs, 23 walks and 30 RBI (61 total hits).
+He's also stolen three bases.

 Steer Recent Games